Integrating quantum groups over surfaces: Introduction

-The Poisson structure can also be obtained by an appropriate reduction of a certain \emph{quasi}-Poisson structure on $\RV_G(S)$ introduced in~\cite{Alekseev2002}.
-This construction was extended and somewhat simplified in~\cite{Li-Bland2013} and quantized by the same authors in~\cite{Li-Bland2014}.
-The quantization of such a quasi-Poisson structure is an algebra internal to the Drinfeld braided tensor category constructed from $\Rep G$ using a Drinfeld associator.
+The Poisson structure on character varieties can also be obtained by an appropriate reduction of a certain \emph{quasi}-Poisson structure on $\RV_G(S)$ introduced in~\cite{Alekseev2002}.
+This construction was extended and somewhat simplified in~\cite{Li-Bland2015} and quantized by the same authors in~\cite{Li-Bland2014}.
+The quantization of such a quasi-Poisson structure is an algebra internal to the so-called Drinfeld braided tensor category, which deforms $\Rep G$ as a braided tensor category, using a Drinfeld associator (see \cite{Drinfeld1990a,Drinfeld1989}, or ~\cite{Bakalov2001} for an exposition).
+An important theorem of Drinfeld~\cite{Drinfeld1990a,Drinfeld1989}, inspired by an earlier result of Kohno~\cite{Kohno1987b}, asserts that there exists a non-explicit equivalence between the Drinfeld braided tensor category and $\Repq G$, for $q=\exp(\h)$.
 While the introduction of associators makes the quantizations of \cite{Li-Bland2014} somewhat less explicit than the moduli algebras of \cite{Alekseev1993}, the role of braided tensor categories is made conceptually clearer.
-We note in particular that the ``fusion'' procedure of \cite{Li-Bland2014} is very similar to the construction of $a_P$ in Section~\ref{sec:surfaces}, from copies of $\cO_\cA$.
+We note in particular that the ``fusion'' procedure of \cite{Li-Bland2014} is very similar to the construction of $a_P$ in Section~\ref{sec:surfaces}, from copies of $\oa$.

 We thus conjecture that their construction agrees with ours when $\cA$ is the Drinfeld category.
 This would imply in particular that the algebras they obtain are related to those of Alekseev--Grosse--Schomerus by the Kohno--Drinfeld equivalence.
+We also expect the representations of surface braid groups obtained from factorization homology with coefficients in the Drinfeld category to coincide with those coming from the monodromy of the KZB equations~\cite{Calaque2009,Enriquez2014}.
+This would give an explicit computation of the latter using quantum groups.